 The most suitable guests for the party are friends with dogs.
 If your pup is already friendly with the probable canine guest, then what could be better?
 Friends without dogs, but who adore your dog, or who your dog adores should also make the list.
 Other good candidates include classmates at obedience school/dog training or park playmates.

-Dog Party Location
+Party Ideas: Dog Party Location

 There are several things to take into consideration in order to choose the location of the party.
 This includes important things like toilet training of dogs, the number of dogs, your budget, etc. Having adequate space will be great since it will provide a good area to the pooches, and your guests, to play, run around, and have fun.
-You can have it in your yard, doggie daycare facility, local park, or dog park after ensuring all necessary safety measures are in place.
+You can have it in your yard, doggie daycare facility, local dog park, or dog beach after ensuring all necessary safety measures are in place.

 For inspiration, pun lovers can look to pop culture – for a whimsical celebration, think Wizard of Paws or treat canine friends like royalty at Barkingham Palace.
 Or how about Pug Wars for a Star Wars-inspired birthday bash?

 Human sweets are not good for dogs, and that includes even those without toxic ingredients.
 Instead, you need a canine-friendly alternative.
-You can get a recipe online to make a dog cake or order one from your local pet bakery.
+Stick with dog treats all dogs can enjoy.

-Dog Birthday Party Food
+Dog’s Birthday Food